esp-rs/std-training/book/src/03_4_http_server.md

 Server awaiting connection
 ```

 The `sta ip` is the _"station"_, the WiFi term for an interface connected to an access point.
-This is the address you'll put in your browser (or other http client like `curl`).
+This is the address you'll put in your browser (or other HTTP client like `curl`).

 > 🔎 esp-idf tries to register the hostname `espressif` in your local network, so often `http://espressif/` instead of `http://<sta ip>/` will also work.
 >
 > You can change the hostname by setting `CONFIG_LWIP_LOCAL_HOSTNAME` in `sdkconfig.defaults`, e.g.: `CONFIG_LWIP_LOCAL_HOSTNAME="esp32c3"`

 Sending HTTP data to a client involves:
-- Creating an an instance of `EspHttpServer`
+- Creating an instance of `EspHttpServer`
-- Looping in the main function so it doesn't terminate - termination would result in the server going out of scope and subsequently shutting down
+- Looping in the main function, so it doesn't terminate - termination would result in the server going out of scope and subsequently shutting down
 - Setting a separate request `handler` function for each requested path you want to serve content.
 Any unconfigured path will result in a `404` error.
 These handler functions are realized inline as Rust closures via:

 ```rust